AIG Financial Products

 AIG Financial Products Corporation (AIGFP) is a subsidiary of the American International Group, headquartered in New York, New York, with major operations in London.
-The collapse of AIG Financial Products, headquartered in Wilton, Connecticut, is considered to have played a pivotal role in the global financial crisis of 2008–2009.
+The collapse of AIG Financial Products, headquartered in Wilton, Connecticut, is considered to have played a pivotal role in the 2008 financial crisis.

 In spring 2008, AIGFP suffered enormous losses from credit default swaps that it issued and traded in earlier years.
 Company officials issued the swaps believing they would have to pay out few, if any, of them.
-But as the financial crisis worsened during early 2008, many companies began to default on their debt, forcing AIGFP to assume losses far greater than anticipated.
+But as the 2008 financial crisis worsened, many companies began to default on their debt, forcing AIGFP to assume losses far greater than anticipated.